SUSE/hackweek/README.md

 can run single-shot remote commands like `docker-compose exec hackweek rake db:migrate`.

 ## Resources
-* Design mockups of the rails app are in the design directory.
+* Design mockups of the Rails app are in the design directory.
 * The project list for HackWeek9 is in the [Wiki](http://github.com/SUSE/hackweek/wiki).
 * There are some tools in the tool directory.
 * Data of past hackweeks is in the archive directory.